qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Introduction
 ************

+This document is intended to be both a tutorial and a reference guide.
+While it does not list all possible use cases, it should give a good overview of the principal functionality.

 .. contents::
    :local:

-This document is intended to work both as a tutorial and a reference guide.
-While it does not list all possible use cases, it should give a good overview of the principal functionality.

-Starting from 0.9 release, QGIS has optional scripting support using Python language.
-We've decided for Python as it's one of the most favourite languages for scripting.
-PyQGIS bindings depend on SIP and PyQt.
-The reason for using SIP instead of more widely used SWIG is that the whole QGIS code depends on Qt libraries.
-Python bindings for Qt (PyQt) are done also using SIP and this allows seamless integration of PyQGIS with PyQt.
+Python support was first introduced in QGIS 0.9.

-There are several ways to use Python bindings in QGIS desktop, they are covered in detail in the following sections:
+Today, there are several ways to use Python in QGIS Desktop, they are covered in the following sections:

 * automatically run Python code when QGIS starts
 * issue commands in Python console within QGIS
 * create and use plugins in Python
 * create custom applications based on the QGIS API

-Python bindings are also available for QGIS Server:
+Python bindings are also available for QGIS Server, including:

-* Python plugins are also available on QGIS Server (see :ref:`Server Python Plugins <server_plugins>`)
-* The QGIS Server library has Python bindings that can be used to embed QGIS Server into a Python application.
+Python plugins (see :ref:`Server Python Plugins <server_plugins>`) and Python bindings that can be used to embed QGIS Server into a Python application.

 .. index:: API